fergiemcdowall/level-out/README.md

 ## Usage

-Install globally with `npm install -g level-out` and then use like so:
+Install with `npm install` and then use like so:

 ```